datajoely/kedro-case-study/slides.md

 info: |
   ## Kedro

-  Case study in identifying the increased developer toil working with the configuration system and the process for remedying that
+  Case study in identifying the increased developer toil when working with the configuration system and the process for remedying that

 class: text-center
 highlighter: shiki